Quebec's Law 25 — and how I handle it

 Further reading

-If you want to go deeper on the law itself, the Commission d'accès à l'information du Québec publishes good plain-language guidance.
+The Commission d'accès à l'information du Québec publishes good plain-language guidance on the law itself.
 If you want to talk about how any of this applies to a specific task you're trying to do, one message is enough.